cbuchart/operating_systems_lectures/notes/notes.md

 #### Heap / Dynamic allocation

 The task of fulfilling an allocation request consists of locating a block of unused memory of sufficient size.
 Memory requests are satisfied by allocating portions from a large pool of memory called the heap.
-At any given time, some parts of the heap are in use, while some are \"free\" (unused) and thus available for future allocations.
+At any given time, some parts of the heap are in use, while some are _free_ (unused) and thus available for future allocations.

 Several issues complicate the implementation, such as external fragmentation, which arises when there are many small gaps between allocated memory blocks, which invalidates their use for an allocation request.
-The memory management system must track outstanding allocations to ensure that they do not overlap, and that no memory is ever \"lost\" as a memory leak.
+The memory management system must track outstanding allocations to ensure that they do not overlap, and that no memory is ever _lost_ as a memory leak.
 The specific dynamic memory allocation algorithm implemented can impact performance significantly.

 ## Memory management techniques